survivejs/webpack-book/manuscript/building/03_code_splitting.md

 export default 'Hello from lazy';
 ```

 You also need to point the application to this file, so the application knows to load it.
 This can be done by binding the loading process to click.
-Whenever the user happens to click the button, you will trigger the loading process and replace the content:
+Whenever the user happens to click the button, you trigger the loading process and replace the content:

 **app/component.js**